gebertdominik/ckad-notes/04_application_environment_configuration_and_security.md

     name: nginx
 ```

-Then when we create this Pod, we will see a warning that the container is trying to rut as root, which is not allowed.
+Then when we create this Pod, we will see a warning that the container is trying to run as root, which is not allowed.
 Hence, the pod will never run:

 ```
 $ kubectl get pods